pxmihai/flip/README.md

 - [ ] add responsive points
 - [x] change header footer and sides to core colors
 - [ ] move all the css to styled components
+- [ ] header has a component that displays some json